exercism/bash/concepts/commands-and-arguments/introduction.md

 ## Scripts

-A _script_ is basically a sequence of commands in a file.
+A _script_ is a sequence of commands stored in a file.
 Bash reads the file and processes the commands in order.
 It moves on to the next command only when the current one has ended.
-(The exception being if a command has been specified to run asynchronously, in the background.
-Don't worry too much about this case yet — we'll learn about how that works later on.)
+The exception being if a command has been specified to run asynchronously (in the background).
+Don't worry too much about this case yet — we'll learn about how that works later on.

-Virtually any example that exists on the command line in this guide can also be used in a script.
+Any command line example in this guide can also be used in a script.

 Making a script is easy.
 Begin by making a new file, and put this on the first line:

 ```bash
 #!/bin/bash